DynamoDS/DynamoPrimer/en/Appendix/A-3_packages.md

     <td><a href="https://github.com/MostafaElAyoubi/Data-shapes">Visit Data|Shapes on GitHub</td></a>
   </tr>
   <tr>
     <td colspan="2"> DataShapes is a package that aims to extend the user functionality of Dynamo scripts.
 This has a heavy focus on adding greater functionality to Dynamo player.
-For more infor visit https://data-shapes.net/</td>
+For more infor visit https://data-shapes.net/.
+Want to create awesome Dynamo player workflows?
+Use this package.</td>
     <td><img src="images/A-4/DataShapes_Image.png"></img></td>
   </tr>
 </table>